magnesj/ResInsight/docs/3dWellLogCurves.md

 | Time Step      | Test                                                                       |

 ### Appearance
-In the "Curve Appearance" box, the curve can be assinged to a draw plane and the color can be changed.
-Furthermore, the range of the result property can be set with the minimum and maximum curve value settings.
+In the "Curve Appearance" box, the curve can be assinged to a draw plane, the color can be changed and a range of curve values applied.
+The range of the result property can be set with the minimum and maximum curve value settings.
 The curve range is by default set to the minimum and maximum values found in the data set and these values are retained in the label if different values have been chosen.

 ![]({{ site.baseurl }}/images/3dWellLogCurves_CurveConfiguration.png)

 The draw plane can be vertical (above well path, centered and below well path) and horizontal (left, centered and right).
+If multiple curves are added and assigned to the same draw plane, they will appear in the same curve plot.

 ![]({{ site.baseurl }}/images/3dWellLogCurves_DrawPlaneSelection.png)

 ### Name Generation